Learn a Thing or Two From Bea Lurie, Founder of Women Repair Zone

 Some of the items on your to-do list may include giving your car a long overdue oil change, reupholstering the drab office chair you’ve been using more lately or finally creating the garden you’ve been dreaming of.

 Women Repair Zone is a local business led by women teaching other women home repair, home improvement and automotive skills.
-Through fun workshops, Women Repair Zone creates a supportive environment for its clients to obtain a new sense of independence.
+Through fun workshops (all virtual for the time being), Women Repair Zone creates a supportive environment for its clients to obtain a new sense of independence.

 We sat down with Women Repair Zone Founder Bea Lurie to talk about what inspired her to start the business, how she hopes to impact the Chattanooga community and what her plans are for the future.